fleetdm/fleet/docs/infrastructure/adding-hosts-to-fleet.md

 The Launcher also contains robust tooling to help you generate packages for your environment that are designed to work together with Kolide Fleet.
 For specific documentation on using Launcher with Fleet, see the section below called "Kolide Osquery Launcher".

-If you'd like to use the native osqueryd binaries to connect to Kolide, this is enabled by using osquery's TLS API plugins that are principally documented on the official osquery wiki: http://osquery.readthedocs.io/en/stable/deployment/remote/.
+If you'd like to use the native osqueryd binaries to connect to Fleet, this is enabled by using osquery's TLS API plugins that are principally documented on the official osquery wiki: http://osquery.readthedocs.io/en/stable/deployment/remote/.
 These plugins are very customizable and thus have a large configuration surface.
-Configuring osqueryd to communicate with Kolide is documented below in the "Native Osquery TLS Plugins" section.
+Configuring osqueryd to communicate with Fleet is documented below in the "Native Osquery TLS Plugins" section.

 ## Kolide Osquery Launcher